LoopKit/loopdocs/docs/gh-actions/gh-errors.md

     * The alpha-numeric values used for `GH_PAT`, `FASTLANE_ISSUER_ID` and `FASTLANE_KEY` contain both upper and lower-case characters and all the values are case-sensitive
 * Common mistake: when saving `TEAMID`, you type what you think you see instead of using copy and paste
 * Common mistake: skip running one of the actions
-* Common mistake: you need to sign a program license agreement at&nbsp;<span translate="no">Apple Developer</span>
+* Common mistake: you need to sign a program license agreement at&nbsp;<span translate="no">Apple Developer</span> - be sure to read [Misleading Error Message](#misleading-error-message)

 If you are running development code, skip ahead to [Preview for Version 3.4](#preview-for-version-34).

-The next section is valid for Version 3.2.x and earlier.
+## Misleading Error Message

+> For Version 3.2.x and earlier - later versions give better error messages.

+If there are *Apple* Developer agreements you have not accepted, you will get errors when you try to Build that indicate your *Apple* <code>Secrets</code> are incorrect even if they are not.

+* The misleading message tells you that one or more of these: <code>FASTLANE_ISSUER_ID</code>, <code>FASTLANE_KEY_ID</code> or <code>FASTLANE_KEY</code> is not correct
+* Check your *Apple* Developer account for agreements first, before trying to fix those
+* If you previously built successfully - it is almost certainly the agreement
+* It can take 15 minutes to an hour after the agreement is signed before it can be used

+If you need detailed instructions, click on this [*Apple Program License Agreement* Help Page](https://support.pushpay.com/s/article/Accepting-the-Apple-Program-License-Agreement).

 ## Find Your Error

+> For Version 3.2.x and earlier - later versions have an improved method for display errors.

 There is a separate section for each step in the process.
 First, you must follow the [Examine the Error](#examine-the-error) instructions to view the record of the failed action.
 Then go to the section for the Action you were trying to complete to look for possible error strings to copy into the search box.